Black Gold School Division

 Become a Trustee

-The Local Authorities Election Act states that a person is eligible to be nominated as a candidate in any election under this Act if on nomination day the person:
+The Local Authorities Election Act (Section 21) states that a person is eligible to be nominated as a candidate in any election under this Act if on nomination day the person:

-(b) has been a resident of the local jurisdiction for six (6) consecutive months immediately preceding nomination day*, and
+(b) has been a resident of the local jurisdiction and the ward, if any, for the 6 consecutive months immediately preceding nomination day*, and

-DISCLAIMER: It is the candidate’s responsibility to read and understand the legislation, or to seek appropriate legal or accounting advice from professionals as required.
-The candidate is responsible for ensuring that his or her campaign complies with all provincial laws.
+NOTE: Sections 22-24 of the Local Authorities Election Act stipulate under what circumstances a candidate is NOT eligible for nomination.
+It is a candidate’s responsibility to confirm eligibility before engaging in the nomination process, and to read and understand the legislation, and to seek appropriate legal or accounting advice from professionals as required.
+The candidate is also responsible for ensuring that his or her campaign complies with all provincial laws.

 Nomination Forms